Plain-English estate planning guides

 -

-Cremation with a service runs a median of about $6,280, while traditional burial with a viewing runs about $8,300 — and direct cremation runs $2,000 to $2,500.
-Here's the full comparison and what drives the difference.
+Cremation vs. burial cost compared: cremation with a service runs a median of about $6,280, traditional burial about $8,300, and direct cremation just $2,000–$2,500.
+Here's which is cheaper and exactly why.

 Read guide → -

 How Much Does a Funeral Cost?
+(2026 Guide)

 A traditional funeral with burial runs a median of about $8,300; cremation with a service runs about $6,280.
 Here's the full breakdown, what drives the price, and how to spend less.